jaandrle/deka-dom-el/README.md

 - [The Evolution of Signals in JavaScript](https://dev.to/this-is-learning/the-evolution-of-signals-in-javascript-8ob)
 - [TC39 Signals Proposal](https://github.com/tc39/proposal-signals) (future standard)
 - [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) (underlying concept)

+## Contributing

+We welcome contributions from the community!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to get started, coding standards, commit guidelines, and the pull request process.

 ## Inspiration and Alternatives